 - Represent prospective or enrolled student-athletes with remaining eligibility in negotiations with a professional team.

-- Market the athletics talents or abilities of prospective or enrolled student-athletes with remaining collegiate eligibility.
+- Market the athletic talents or abilities of prospective or enrolled student-athletes with remaining collegiate eligibility.

 - Communicate with professional sports teams on behalf of prospective or enrolled student-athletes with remaining collegiate eligibility to schedule, arrange or confirm tryouts, or inquire about the professional team’s interest in a student-athlete.

-Once registered with North Carolina’s Secretary of State’s Office, and filled out NC State University’s Agent Registration Form, the next step is to contact the Professional Sports Counseling Panel at firstname.lastname@example.org regarding contact with any student-athlete or family member.
+Once you’ve registered with North Carolina’s Secretary of State’s Office, the next step is to contact the Professional Sports Counseling Panel at firstname.lastname@example.org regarding contact with any student-athlete or family member.
 Physical materials may be sent to the address below.